A lower bound for the $n$-queens problem: Abstract

 \section{Abstract}

-The $n$-queens puzzle is to place $n$ mutually non-attacking queens on an $n \times n$ chess board.
-We present a simple randomized algorithm to construct such configurations.
-We first use a random greedy algorithm to construct an approximate toroidal $n$-queens configuration.
+The $n$-queens puzzle is to place $n$ mutually non-attacking queens on an $n \times n$ chessboard.
+We present a simple two stage randomized algorithm to construct such configurations.
+In the first stage, a random greedy algorithm constructs an approximate \textit{toroidal} $n$-queens configuration.
 In this well-known variant the diagonals wrap around the board from left to right and from top to bottom.
 We show that with high probability this algorithm succeeds in placing $(1-o(1))n$ queens on the board.
-Furthermore, by making only a small number of modifications one can obtain a solution to the non-toroidal problem.
+In the second stage, the method of absorbers is used to obtain a complete solution to the non-toroidal problem.
 By counting the number of choices available at each step of the random greedy algorithm we conclude that there are more than $\left( \left( 1 - o(1) \right) n e^{-3} \right)^n$ solutions to the $n$-queens problem.
 This proves a conjecture of Rivin, Vardi, and Zimmerman in a strong form.